ndiayesamba1996/restyled.io/Adding-a-Restyler.md

 Adding a Restyler will require:

 1. Basic build tools such as `make` and `git`
-1. A working Docker setup
+1. A working Docker setup, and some general Docker knowledge
 1. The testing tool [`cram`](https://bitheap.org/cram/) installed
-1. And understanding of how to invoke the tool to re-format files in place
+1. And understanding of how to install the tool and the invocation that re-formats files _in place_

 To get started, check out the `restyled-io/restylers`, repository: